-Pecuniary: where people leave a specific sum of money or where a particular item or asset such as jewellery or property is bequeathed to us
+Pecuniary: This is where people leave a specific sum of money or where a particular item or asset such as jewellery or property is bequeathed to us.

-Residual: where the remainder of the estate after all debts, taxes and gifts have been apportioned is left to a charity.
+Residual: This is where the remainder of the estate after all debts, taxes and gifts have been apportioned is left to a charity.

 Specific: A property of other named item.